TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/9-using-php-based-views.rst

   changed in feature versions of Extbase.

 Now you have learned about the most helpful functions of Fluid.
-In the following section we would show the interaction of these functions during the creation of a real template, to give you a better feeling for the work with Fluid.
+In the following section, we would show the interaction of these functions during the creation of a real template, to give you a better feeling for the work with Fluid.